perlDreamer/WebService-Shippo/README.txt

 VERSION
     version 0.0.14

-UNDER CONSTRUCTION
+PRE-RELEASE SOFTWARE
-    Though functional, this software is still in the process of being documented and is, therefore, pre-release.
+    Though functional, this software is still very much in the process of being documented and should therefore be considered a work in progress.

 INTRODUCTION
     The Shippo API can be used to automate and customize shipping